tukasa0001/TownOfHost/README-EN.md

 #### Client Settings
 ## HideCodes

-You can hide the lobby code by enabling it.
+By activating, you can hide the lobby code.

-By rewriting the``Hide Game Code Name``in the config file, you can display your favorite words when Hide Codes is enabled.
+You can rewrite the``Hide Game Code Name``in the config file (BepInEx\config\com.emptybottle.townofhost.cfg) to display any character you like when HideCodes are enabled.
 You can also change the text color as you like by rewriting``Hide Game Code Color``.

 ## JapaneseRoleName

-By enabling it, the job title can be displayed in Japanese.
+By activating, the job title can be displayed in Japanese.
-If the client language is English, this setting will be meaningless unless the host has``Force Japanese``enabled.
+If the client language is English, this setting is meaningless unless the host has``ForceJapanese``enabled.
 ## Credits

 [BountyHunter](###BountyHunter),[Mafia](###Mafia),[Vampire](###Vampire),[Witch](###Witch),[Bait](###Bait),[Mayor](###Mayor),[Sheriff](###Sheriff),[Snitch](###Snitch) roles and more tips to modding : https://github.com/Eisbison/TheOtherRoles<br>